HSLdevcom/ajoaikadata/README.md

 docker compose down
 ```

-### Without Pulsar (single dataflow)
+### With Pulsar (multiple microservices)

-Application can be launched as a single dataflow, so that Pulsar is not needed.
-This is probably a better approach for batch processing, because the setup is lighter.
+Pulsar setup launches several Bytewax applications.
+The whole data pipeline of Ajoaikadata is splitted into a few logical parts, like reading the data, parsing the data, and analyzing events from the message stream.
+Pulsar is used as a messaging platform between microservices.
 The installation is similar, but at this time, give a new compose file as an parameter.

 Installation:
 ```
-docker compose -f compose-wo-pulsar.yml build
+docker compose -f compose-with-pulsar.yml build
 ```

 Starting up the system:
 ```
-docker compose -f compose-wo-pulsar.yml up -d
+docker compose -f compose-with-pulsar.yml up -d
 ```

 Shutdown:
 ```
-docker compose -f compose-wo-pulsar.yml down
+docker compose -f compose-with-pulsar.yml down
 ```